-On-the-job training and continuous professional development are important elements to enhance the industry knowledge of the employees of the Group.
-The Group encourages employees to attend training courses (e.g. Listing Rules and accountancy related seminars) and reimbursement will be made by the Group for those job-related training courses.
-In addition, the Group purchases relevant reference materials for the employees' self-study.
+Due to our business nature, on-the-job training and continuous professional development for professional qualifications are important elements to enhance the industry knowledge of the employees of the Group.
+The Group encourage employees to attend training courses (e.g. Listing Rules and accountancy related seminars) and reimbursement will be made by the Group for those job-related training courses.
+Besides, the Group circulates relevant reference materials for the employees' self-study.